About Our Dividend Growth Newsletter

 It takes time to accumulate wealth through dividends, so dividend growth investing requires a long-term perspective.
 We assess the long-term future growth potential of a firm’s dividend, and we don’t take management’s word for it.
 Instead, we dive into the financial statements and make our own forecasts of the future to see if what management is saying is actually achievable.
 We use the Valuentum Dividend Cushion™ ratio as a way to judge the capacity for management to raise its dividend – how much cushion it has – and we couple that assessment with the firm’s dividend track record, or management’s willingness to raise the dividend.

 In many cases, we may have a different view of a firm’s dividend growth potential than what may be widely held in the investment community.
 That’s fine by us, as our dividend-growth investment horizon is often longer than others'.
-We want to make sure that the firm has the capacity and willingness to increase the dividend years into the future and will not be weighed down by an excessive debt load or cyclical or secular problems in fundamental demand for their products/services.
+We want to evaluate whether the company has the capacity and willingness to increase the dividend years into the future and will not be weighed down by an excessive debt load or cyclical or secular problems in fundamental demand for their products/services.
 We scale our dividend-growth assessment in an easily-interpreted fashion: Excellent, Good, Poor, Very Poor.

 What Are the Dividend Ideas We Seek to Deliver to You in Our Newsletter?